-- 5.1.1 Engine Condition: Prior to commencing the Bi-Fuel setup process, a thorough check of engine operation on 100% diesel fuel should be performed.
+- 5.1.1 Engine Condition: Prior to commencing the bi-fuel setup process, a thorough check of engine operation on 100% diesel fuel should be performed.
 This check should include all major engine systems (cooling, lubrication, fuel, charge-air cooling, air intake, safety, etc.) for proper operation and condition.
-It is recommended that a load test of the engine be performed to verify that the engine performs according to specifications.
-All outstanding maintenance and/or performance items should be addressed prior to running the engine in Bi-Fuel mode. - 5.1.2 Estimating Gas-Diesel Ratio: Since most engines do not have fuel flow meters installed to show actual consumption of diesel fuel, GTI has developed a reliable method of adjusting gas-diesel ratio based on information from the engine fuel governing system.
+It is required that a load test of 0-100% load in 10% increments be conducted to verify that the engine performs according to specifications.
+All outstanding maintenance and/or performance items should be addressed prior to running the engine in Bi-Fuel mode. - 5.1.2 Estimating Gas-Diesel Ratio: Altronic-GTI is able to provide fuel flow meters for purchase.
+If the engine is not equipped with fuel flow metering, and a fuel flow meter is not purchased, GTI has developed a reliable method of adjusting gas-diesel ratio based on information from the engine fuel governing system.
 All constant speed diesel engines utilize some form of fuel control system which varies diesel fuel flow in response to load change, in order to maintain the desired engine speed.
 Control methods commonly used include mechanical fuel racks, fuel rail pressure regulators or electronic injection.
 Regardless of the type of fuel control system used, the basic operating theory is the same; diesel flow is controlled in a linear manner from 0% flow (engine off) to 100% flow (full load).
 For a given load condition, the governor will adjust between the 0% and 100% fuel limits in order to maintain engine speed; this value is generally referred to as "rack position" or "fuel position".
 Other things being equal, for a given engine load there will be a definite rack position and therefore a definitive diesel fuel flow.

-During Bi-Fuel operation at a given load, the governor will retard the rack position (i.e., diesel fuel flow) relative to the amount of gas that is being supplied to the engine, in order to maintain the set speed.
+During bi-fuel operation at a given load, the governor will retard the rack position (i.e., diesel fuel flow) relative to the amount of gas that is being supplied to the engine, in order to maintain the set speed.
 Since this retarded rack position can be correlated to a specific engine load (and vice versa), the diesel fuel flow, and therefore the gas-diesel ratio, can be calculated with good accuracy.
 In practice, a "reference load" is calculated at which the diesel fuel flow and rack position are equal to the diesel portion of the target gas-diesel ratio.
-For example, if a 60% gas mixture is desired for a genset operating at 1200 kWe, the reference load would be 480 kWe ($1200 \times .40 = 480 \text{kWe}$).
-The engine is then loaded to 480 kWe and the rack position is noted.
-The engine is then loaded to 1200 kWe and the gas ratio adjusted such that the rack position (i.e., diesel fuel flow) is equivalent to the 480 kWe load level.
+For example, if a 60% gas mixture is desired for a genset operating at 1200kWe, the reference load would be 480kWe (1200 x .40 = 480kWe).
+The engine is then loaded to 480kWe and the rack position is noted.
+The engine is then loaded to 1200kWe and the gas ratio adjusted such that the rack position (i.e., diesel fuel flow) is equivalent to the 480kWe load level.